 A controlled drug, as with all medicines, will be returned to the parent when no longer required to arrange for safe disposal.
 If this is not possible, it will be returned to the dispensing pharmacist.

 Some pupils with epilepsy are prescribed rectal diazepam or buccal midazolam.
-The appropriate paperwork will be used to gain authorisation for administration from parents.
+A pro-forma will be used to gain authorisation for administration from parents.

-Non-prescription Medication:
+Non-prescription Medication

-Non-prescription medication will only be given in exceptional circumstances and only with the expressed permission of the Headteacher.
+Non-prescription medication will only be given in exceptional circumstances and only with the expressed permission of the Head Teacher.
 An exception may be made for school residential visits.

-The school may administer Calpol for pain relief with parental consent made at the time by phone.
-Parents will be contacted if their child has a fever.
+Parents will be contacted if their child has a fever and the administration of Calpol discussed.
+The school will not keep hay fever remedies to administer on an ad-hoc basis during the school day.
 If pupils require medication to control hay fever symptoms then parents will be asked to take their children to their GP for a formal diagnosis and advice on appropriate medication.

 Parents will be asked to sign a consent form confirming that the medicine has been administered without adverse effect to the child in the past and that they will inform the school immediately if this changes.

-Pain Relief:
+Pain Relief

-Pupils sometimes ask for pain relief (analgesics) at school, i.e. paracetamol tablets or liquid.
 Pain relief will only be given with the expressed consent of the Head Teacher for example, for pupils returning to school after sustaining a fracture, dental treatment or older girls with dysmenorrhoea (painful periods).
 Parents will be asked to sign a consent form when they bring the medicine to school, which confirms that they have given the medicine to their child without adverse effect in the past and that they will inform the school immediately if this changes.
+A record will be made of all doses given.